getmetamapper/metamapper-setup/README.md

 # Metamapper Setup

-Official bootstrap for spinning up your own Metamapper instance with Docker.
+Official bootstrap for spinning up your own Metamapper instance with Docker and Docker-Compose.

 ## Setup